 If the proposed work includes exterior scope such as replacing windows, doors, refinishing exterior brick, or adding bulk such as a roof addition, then you will need a Certificate of Appropriateness.

 There are two paths to a Certificate of Appropriateness.
-If the work is simply replacing existing objects in kind, or adding work that can not be seen from a public way, such as a setback addition, then it is possible to get your Certificate of Appropriateness at the staff level.
+If the work is merely replacing existing objects in kind, or adding work that can not be seen from a public way, such as a setback addition, then it is possible to get your Certificate of Appropriateness at the staff level.
 This means you can work with a LPC staffer to make sure the design meets their criteria.
 This takes time and requires the submittal of extra documentation and presentations to the commission staff, but typically does not add more than a month to the permitting schedule.

 If your project is proposing to add bulk, excavate, or change multiple things on visible facades, it is likely you will need to present your project to the full board during an LPC hearing.
 This typically adds an extra 2-4 months to the permitting schedule.
 It requires you to work with LPC staff on the design, then presents your design to the governing community board LPC subcommittee, then wait for the community board full board hearing to vote on their resolution, all before you are allowed to present your design to the commission.
-If the commission requests that you modify your design, which is very common, it takes take an additional month after that to amend and resubmit all the required drawings before you will gain your Certificate of Appropriateness.
+If the commission requests that you modify your design, which is very common, it can take an additional month after that to amend and resubmit all the required drawings before you will gain your Certificate of Appropriateness.

 During a project, it can be very frustrating to be held up by this process, but the LPC and Community Boards play a vital role in protecting the character of historic neighborhoods.
 KDA has decades of experience and a proven track record for navigating this process and working with these agencies.
 If you have a question about your landmarked building, please do not hesitate to reach out!